BioinfoMachineLearning/EnQA/README.md

 You may also need to set execution permission for utils/lddt and files under utils/SGCN/bin.

+Note: Currently, the dependencies support AMD/Intel based system with Ubuntu 21.10 (Impish Indri).
+Other Linux-based system may be also supported but not guaranteed.

 ## Example usages

 Running on a E(n)-Equivariant model under example folder: